MDGSpace-SoC-2023/playboard-AI/README.md

 # 2048

 ## Instructions
 - run the 2048_mcts.py file and hit the up arrow key for the ai to start

+# Liar's Dice

+## Instructions
+- run the main_game.py file and hit the up arrow key to start the game
+- run the terminalplay.py file to run the game on terminal
+- run the train.py file to train a model, model is trained for given combination of dice.
+So run python ./train.py d1 d2 , to train a model for given set of dices

+# Othello

+## Instructions
+- run the main.py file to play the game on terminal
+- run the train.py file to train a model